klevu/jsv2-early-adopters/tutorial/shopify/klevu-product-quick-view/README.md

 - Navigate to Online Store > Themes.
 - On Current Theme, select Actions > Edit Code.
+- Assets > Add a new Asset > Upload `klevu-quick-view-service.js`.
+- Assets > Add a new Asset > Upload `klevu-add-to-cart-service.js`.
 - Assets > Add a new Asset > Upload `klevu-product-quick-view.js`.
 - Assets > Add a new Asset > Upload `klevu-product-quick-view.css`.
 - Snippets > Add a new Snippet: